 You will be presented with the following overview screen with a look at your multisig wallet balance, options to Deposit, Withdraw, or Transfer funds between vaults, a balance history, and the two keys you chose to set up this vault.

-Download your wallet configuration file
+Important: Back up your wallet configuration file

 You should also download the wallet configuration file for your new multisig wallet.
 Click the three dots dropdown within the Transact section and choose External Spend Information and click Download.